-(d) If at any point a tenant or an owner believes the other has not complied with their obligations under this Ordinance they may request a hearing before the Review Board.
+- (d) If at any point a tenant or an owner believes the other has not complied with their obligations under this Ordinance they may request a hearing before the Review Board.
 The Review Board will notify the Tenant, all other building tenants also undergoing conversion and the Owner of the time and date of the hearing.
-The party that requested the hearing must appear and the other party may appear at such hearing and may testify.

-2) Conversion Permit Timeline

-(a) An owner may not engage in a condominium conversion eviction of a tenant or sell a unit for immediate occupancy by the purchasing owner prior to the granting of a Conversion Permit by the Board.

-(b) An owner of a unit that was occupied at the time the notice of intent was provided to the Review Board may request a Conversion Permit on a form provided by the Review Board no sooner than the earlier of (i) the expiration of the notice period or (ii) when the tenant vacates the premises or (iii) when the tenant or City or its designee purchase the unit.

-(c) An owner of a unit that was vacant at the time the notice of intent to convert was provided to the Review Board may request a Conversion Permit on a form provided by the Review Board at the end of any required waiting period.

-(d) A Conversion Permit shall be granted where all documents required by the Review Board have been submitted and the Review Board has made a determination after a hearing, of which notice has been provided to the owner and tenants as required by paragraph (e) below, that the requirements of Sections 7-64 (1)(b) through (9) in the case of a housing accommodation have been met.
+The party that requested the hearing must appear and the other party may appear at such hearing and may testify. - 2) Conversion Permit Timeline - (a) An owner may not engage in a condominium conversion eviction of a tenant or sell a unit for immediate occupancy by the purchasing owner prior to the granting of a Conversion Permit by the Board. - (b) An owner of a unit that was occupied at the time the notice of intent was provided to the Review Board may request a Conversion Permit on a form provided by the Review Board no sooner than the earlier of (i) the expiration of the notice period or (ii) when the tenant vacates the premises or (iii) when the tenant or City or its designee purchase the unit. - (c) An owner of a unit that was vacant at the time the notice of intent to convert was provided to the Review Board may request a Conversion Permit on a form provided by the Review Board at the end of any required waiting period. - (d) In addition to other documentation required for a Conditional Permit or a Conversion Permit, an owner applying for a Permit shall submit with the application a complete list of names and contact information of (i) current tenants; (ii) former tenants who vacated during the previous 12 months, if known, or reasonably discoverable in the exercise of due diligence; (iii) any tenant who was evicted during the previous 12 months along with a copy of the summons and complaint; and (iv) any tenants who received a notice to quit or a notice of rent increase during the previous 12 months, with a copy of the notice to quit and/or the notice of rent increase. - (e) A Conversion Permit shall be granted where all documents required by the Review Board have been submitted and the Review Board has made a determination after a hearing, of which notice has been provided to the owner and tenants as required by paragraph (e) below, that the requirements of Sections 7-64(1)(b)-(9) in the case of a housing accommodation have been met.